GuzevArtem/DropletErosion/README.md

 TerrainGenerator - to create heightmap based on perlin noise NormalMapGenerator - creates normal map from heightmap (for faster drops calculation) RngService - has API to provide pseudo random streams of random numbers based provided parameters (such as coordinates, iteration) may be thread unsafe !!!
-DropletGenerationService - TBD - generates droplets based on given parameters ErosionService - TBD - performs iterative erosion operations
+DropletService - generates droplets based on given parameters ErosionService - TBD - performs iterative erosion operations

 ## Roadmap